Harshit-Ramolia/ChatGPT-Code-Summarizer/readme.md

 PS: Add the file extensions you are using in the file extension_list.py

+And add the file or directory in .gitignore in the root directory to remove the file for which you don't need summary

 ### Browser

 Chrome browser is needed to run this